-- Onplug the flowmeter.
+- Unplug the flowmeter.
 With voltmeter, check for 12 volts between Power & Ground of flowmeter connector.
 Should have 4-5 volts between signal and ground.
-If voltage is not present, inspect wiring harness and check for voltage at harness connection(s) nearer the Rate Controller (at 12-pin Deutsch connector, Power is 1, Ground is 2, Flow Signal is 3). - 2.
+If voltage is not present, inspect wiring harness and check for voltage at harness connection(s) nearer the Rate Controller. - 2.
 If 12 volts is present, then conduct a tap test.
-Go to Setup > Settings > Flow/Rate Sensor Setup and change the flow cal to 1.
+Go to setup and change the flow cal to 1.
 Have a second person watch GPM on the 1,2,3 screen while other person taps repeatedly (use a short piece of wire or a paper clip) between signal and ground pins of flowmeter connector.
 A flow value (gpm) should show up indicating the wiring is not damaged.
-(If alone, note or reset a volume counter to 0, and start Calibrate PWM Limits Test.
-Check for increased volume after tapping.) - 3.
-If the flow showed on the display during the tap test, your wiring to that point is good.
+(If alone, note or reset the volume counter to 0 and check for increased volume after tapping.) - 3.
+If GS2/GS3 responded to the tap test, your wiring to that point is good.
 If tap test did not work, go back to the next harness connection and do a tap test there between signal and ground. - 4.
 If the tap test registers flow on the display, replace flowmeter.
 (Sometimes, cleaning the inside tube of the flowmeter with soapy water and a soft brush will remove a film covering the electrodes.) - 5.
 Change Flow Cal back to appropriate Flow Cal when finished with Tap Test. - 6.
-SurePoint has a Speed/Flow Simulator (PN 219-01462) or a Tap Tester (212-03-3912Y1) that can be used to confirm if the wiring is good between the flowmeter and controller.
+SureFire has a Speed/Flow Simulator (PN 219-01462) or a Tap Tester (212-03-3912Y1) that can be used to confirm if the wiring is good between the flowmeter and controller.